rsaikali/linkypy_k3s/README.md

 In this file you can:
 - Configure Grafana admin username and password in case you want to login as an administrator to customize the dashboard.
 Please note that anonymous users can still view the Linky dashboard (but can't change anything).
 Change `GF_SECURITY_ADMIN_USER` and `GF_SECURITY_ADMIN_PASSWORD` values to reflect your needs.
 - Configure the backup/restore path and authentication using CIFS mount.
 In my installation I use an Apple TimeCapsule to store (daily) InfluxDB backups.
 Change `CIFS_PATH`, `CIFS_USERNAME` and `CIFS_PASSWORD` to reflect your needs.
-If you don't want to use this backup/restore procedure, you can comment out both job at the top of the file.
+If you don't want to use this backup/restore procedure, you can comment out both jobs at the top of the file.

 Edit the file with:
 ```sh